getify/eslint-plugin-proper-arrows/README.md

 var f = (g = h => this.foo(h)) => g;
 ```

-And if `"no-global"` **has not** been specified for this mode, these statements will each fail the rule:
+But these statements will each fail this rule:

 ```js
 var a = b => foo(b);